John Robert Dunn

-John Robert Dunn (1834 – 5 August 1895) was a South African settler, hunter, and diplomat of British descent.
+John Robert Dunn (1834 – 5 August 1895) was a South African hunter and diplomat of British descent.
 Born in Port Alfred in 1834, he spent his childhood in Port Natal/Durban.
 He was orphaned as a teenager, and lived in native dress on the land near the Tugela River.
 His conversance with Zulu customs and language allowed his increasing influence among Zulu princes.

 He was able to identify and exploit various opportunities for trade.
 He represented both colonial and Zulu interests, and rose to some influence and power when King Cetshwayo became the Zulu sovereign.
 He acted as Cetshwayo's secretary and diplomatic adviser and was rewarded with chieftainship, land, livestock and two Zulu virgins.

 In the run-up to the Zulu War, he was served with an ultimatum by the British at the same time as Cetshwayo.
 He had to forgo any position of neutrality and sided with the British.
 In the aftermath, he was allocated land in a buffer zone between the colony and Zululand.
 Besides his first wife Catherine, he took many Zulu women as wives and left a large Christian progeny when he died at age 60 or 61.